 Supermarkets

-Japanese supermarkets are resembling their western counterparts.
-They offer fairly similar product groups, although they tend to be relatively hard to find in larger cities but more frequent in suburbs and smaller urban areas.
-It cannot be stressed enough, Japan is a fragmented market when it comes to supermarkets and even Japanese distributors won’t always be able to name all existing players.
+Japanese supermarkets resemble their western counterparts.
+They offer fairly similar product groups, although they also tend to be relatively hard to find in larger cities but more frequent in suburbs and smaller urban areas.
+It cannot be stressed enough that Japan is a fragmented market when it comes to supermarkets and even Japanese distributors won’t always be able to name all existing players.

 A subcategory of supermarkets are the high-end ones (koukyu supa), such as Seijo Ishii, Kaldi, Kinokuniya, which specialize in imported products, usually sold at a higher price point.

-Although it might be possible to sell directly to the largest supermarkets, they will usually require large volumes and may have their own criteria for import and sales, which might vary depending on the supermarket.
+Although it might be possible to sell directly to the largest supermarkets, they will usually require large volumes and may have their own criteria for import and sales, depending on the supermarket.

 Department stores

-On a more urban, upscale side, department stores (depato) are found in large cities and offer upper-market to luxurious goods and brands, in a curated setting.
+On the urban upscale side, department stores (depato) are found in large cities and offer high-end to luxury goods and brands in a curated setting.

-They are the ideal for gift-shopping, due to the high quality counseling and packaging services, or for dining as department stores generally host a variety of restaurant options in their top levels.
-Major chains include Isetan, Seibu Sogo and Takashimaya.
+They are the ideal for gift-shopping, due to the high quality services available, or for dining as department stores generally host a variety of restaurant options.
+Major chains include Isetan, Seibu Sogo, and Takashimaya.

 Convenience stores

 Central to the Japanese urban landscape is the konbini, Japan’s convenience stores.
-Frequently visited by customers throughout the day (and night, as most are open 24h), they offer a range of everyday-life products, ready to eat meals and services such as ATM, usually in very cramped shops.
+Frequently visited by customers throughout the day (and night, as most are open 24 hours), they offer a range of everyday products, ready-to-eat meals, and services such as ATM, usually in very cramped shops.

-Konbini have consistently been among the most innovative players in the Japanese food and beverage market, leading in product development know-how, precisely instructing manufacturers on their needs (especially for ready to eat meals), developing data use to forecast demand and becoming experts in franchise management all across the country.
-As stated earlier, three main operators, Seven-Eleven, Family Mart and Lawson, dominate this 57,000 stores network.
+Konbini, with a total of 55,736 stores as of December 2024, have consistently been among the most innovative players in Japan’s food and beverage market.
+They lead in product development, precisely instructing manufacturers on their needs (especially for ready-to-eat meals), and using data to forecast demand.
+They are experts in franchise management all across the country.
+Three main operators dominate this retail segment - Seven-Eleven, Family Mart, and Lawson.

 Other physical retail outlets

-Other physical retailers include liquor stores, drugstores (usually affiliated to bigger chains, such as Welcia acquired by AEON), home centers (mostly in rural areas), discounters such as the head-spinning Don Quijote and cash and carry operations such as Metro or Costco.
+Other physical retailers include liquor stores, drugstores (usually affiliated to bigger chains), home centers (mostly in rural areas), discounters such as Don Quijote, as well as cash and carry operations such as Metro or Costco.

 E-commerce